Simonkrh/project-group6/protocol.md

 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?

-TCP is used as the transport-layer protocol, using port number(s) XXXXX.
+TCP is used as the transport-layer protocol, using port numbers 1024 and over.
 TCP is chosen for its reliability since it ensures that no data is damaged, lost or delivered out of order.
-This is crucial for accurate transmission of sensor data and control commands between the nodes in the network
+This is crucial for accurate transmission of sensor data and control commands between the nodes in the network.
+Although the UDP protocol is faster, the speed is not necessary for the communication between the nodes in this network.

 ## The architecture